ukhsa-collaboration/PHEnix/README.md

 ### Samtools

 Samtools can be downloadded from blurb.
-It is used to filter and convert to SAM/BAM files.
+It is used to filter and convert to SAM/BAM files and in mpileup variant caller.

+### BCFTools

+BCFtools can be downloaded from blurb.
+It is used for calling variants in mpileup.

 ### BWA